Frequently Asked Questions

 The iPad app downloads directly into your iPad's Newsstand.

-If you already have an account at ScientificAmerican.com, please go to My Accounts in the Subscription tab.
+If you already have an account at ScientificAmerican.com, please navigate to the Subscriptions tab in My Account.
 If you do not see your subscription there, please click on "Don't see all your subscriptions?", enter your account number in the field that pops up, and click on Add Account.

 When your subscription is visible in the Subscriptions tab in My Account, you can then sign into the App with the email and password that you use to sign into ScientificAmerican.com.